v8/v8.dev/src/docs/wasm-shipping-checklist.md

 title: 'Checklist for staging and shipping of WebAssembly features'
 description: 'This document provides checklists of engineering requirements on when to stage and ship a WebAssembly feature in V8.'
 ---
-This document should provide checklists of engineering requirements on when to stage and when to ship a WebAssembly feature in V8.
+This document provides checklists of engineering requirements for staging and shipping WebAssembly features in V8.
 These checklists are meant as a guideline and may not be applicable to all features.
 The actual launch process is described in the [V8 Launch process](https://v8.dev/docs/feature-launch-process).